nidhidivecha/Data-Analyst-Portfolio-Projects-Identifying-and-recommending-Best-Restaurants/README.md

 # Identifying-and-recommending-Best-Restaurants

-🔹 **About the Project**
+🔹 **Aim of the Project**

-This project aims to identify and recommend the best restaurants through a comprehensive analysis of a given dataset.
-The analysis covers various aspects such as data inspection, geographical distribution, ratings, restaurant franchises, booking options, online delivery, cuisines, and factors affecting ratings.

-🔹**Key Visualizations:**
+This project aims to help users discover top-rated restaurants based on various criteria such as location, cuisine, average ratings, reviews, votes, and many more leading to various benefits such as cost-savings and increase in revenue, ultimately aiding in improved business decision-making.

+🔹 **Domain: Marketing **

+🔹**The flow of the project:**

 **Preliminary Inspection:** Conducted preliminary data inspection to understand the structure of the data.
 Identified missing values, duplicates, and cleaned variable names.